mediafly/extensions-documentation/extensions.md

 ### mflyPause
-The app calls this function when the user hides the Interactive.
-If you need to stop animation, submit a form, or take other action when the Interactive hides, this is the place to do it.
+The app calls this function when the user hides the Extension.
+If you need to stop animation, submit a form, or take other action when the Extension hides, this is the place to do it.

 *Example:*<br>